Morse-Code-over-IP/moip/README.md

 # CWCom Protocol
-A number of different approaches for CW over IP exist.
-An early implementation has been the CWCom protocol, which has been the basis for Morse KOB, a ready-to-use software.
+The [CWCom protocol](/doc/cwcom.pdf?raw=true) is an effective method for transmitting morse code signals as UDP packets over ip.

 ## CWCom Servers
 ![Architecture](/img/architecture.png?raw=true "Architecture")

 Server software:
 > Bob Denny - http://morse-rss-news.sourceforge.net/

+## Compatibility
+The original CWCom protocol has been extended for MorseKOB, as landline telegraphy uses closed circuits (latching).
+There are mainly two server types for moip (see below): the original CWCom server and the MorseKOB server.
+Both servers are compatible using a relay server.

 Relay Server: